-The Secretary, in a permanent and accurate manner, keeps the minutes of all meetings of the Board of Directors, of members, of the Executive Committee, and of committees, at which he or she shall serve as Secretary; he or she shall attend to the giving and serving of all notices of the Parkway Commission; he or she shall have custody of and shall affix the official seal, if any, to all documents of the Parkway Commission requiring such seal; he or she shall maintain and have charge of the records of the Parkway Commission in which shall be recorded the names, addresses and occupations of all members of the Parkway Commission, and such other papers and records as the Board of Directors may direct, all of which shall at all reasonable times be open to the examination of persons lawfully entitled to inspection thereof, at the Office of the Parkway Commission where the records regularly are located and during business hours; and he or she shall do and perform such other duties as from time to time may be assigned to him or her by the Pilot.
+The Secretary, in a permanent and accurate manner, keeps the minutes of all meetings of the Board of Directors, of members, of the Executive Committee, and of committees, at which he or she shall serve as Secretary; he or she shall attend to the giving and serving of all notices of the Parkway Commission; he or she shall have custody of and shall affix the official seal, if any, to all documents of the Parkway Commission requiring such seal; he or she shall maintain and have charge of the records of the Parkway Commission in which shall be recorded the names, addresses and occupations of all members of the Parkway Commission, and the places of residence of the officers of the Parkway Commission, and such other papers and records as the Board of Directors may direct, all of which shall at all reasonable times be open to the examination of persons lawfully entitled to inspection thereof, at the Office of the Parkway Commission where the records regularly are located and during business hours; and he or she shall do and perform such other duties as from time to time may be assigned to him or her by the Pilot.
 The duties, thought not the responsibilities, of the Secretary may be assigned in all or in part to the managing director of the management service company retained by the Mississippi River Parkway Commission.